lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 The screenshot below uses the "Coverage Charts Tables" choice with a sky image at upper left.
 The color-composite image shows the relevant DC2 simulated sky region.
 A default "active chart" of the sky coordinates appears at upper right, and the table of results along the bottom.
-Note that by default, the "active chart" displays the two leftmost columns in the table against each other.

 .. figure:: /_static/portal_intro_DP02d.png
     :name: portal_search_results_DP02
     :alt: Rubin science platform portal search results are displayed in this image.
 The left top panel shows an image of the sky.
 The right to panel has a scatter plot of objects and the bottom panel shows the data table from the search.

-    The default view of the search results.
+**The default view of the search results.**

+Note that by default, the "active chart" displays the two leftmost columns in the table against each other.
+This can be changed by clicking on the "gear" icon above the active chart, and selecting the quantitied to be plotted.